dstore-dbap/LumberMill/docs/source/introduction.rst

 to only send selected events to the receiving module.
 As to the notation of event fields in such filters, please refer to the "Event field notation" section later in this document.
-In this example the output filter uses the event metadata gambolputty field.
-This data is set by GambolPutty for every event received and would look like this:
+In this example the output filter uses the event metadata lumbermill field.
+This data is set by LumberMill for every event received and would look like this:

 ::

-       'gambolputty': {'event_id': '90818a85f3aa3af302390bbe77fbc1c87800',
+       'lumbermill': {'event_id': '90818a85f3aa3af302390bbe77fbc1c87800',
                        'event_type': 'Unknown',
                        'pid': 7800,
                        'received_by': 'vagrant-centos65.vagrantup.com',